Boeing 787 takes to sky in first flight check

 Some Boeing officials have said the jet could be back in service by May 1, or earlier.

-But Oliver McGee, an aerospace and mechanical engineer who was a deputy assistant secretary of transportation under President Bill Clinton, said he was sceptical that regulators would allow service to resume so soon.
+But Oliver McGee, an aerospace and mechanical engineer who was a deputy assistant secretary of transportation under President Bill Clinton, said he was skeptical that regulators would allow service to resume so soon.

 "Take whatever date is agreed upon and add three to six months to it," McGee told Reuters.
 "I don't think that you're going to see any type of quick fix or compromising on the FAA side."